Eyepto/eyepto-specs/QR-code-specs.md

 ### Signing a message for verification

-Signing a message for verifying ownership of the address is not supported yet and will be added later.
+Signing a message for verifying ownership of the wallet address is not supported yet and will be added later.
 ---

 This document is a WIP.
 Other types of transactions like legacy ones (pre-compiled ones with web3) and bundled transfers are yet to be added.